NT Labor's Gunner survives tough year - Shepparton News

 NT Labor’s Gunner survives tough yearBy AAP Newswire

-It's been a testing year for Northern Territory Chief Minister Michael Gunner - a heart attack, the birth of a son, the COVID-19 crisis and an election.
+It's been a challenging year for the Northern Territory's chief minister with a heart attack, the COVID-19 crisis, the birth of a son, and an election.

-But he's survived it all and on Saturday was re-elected to the seat his inner-Darwin seat of Fannie Bay, with Labor tipped to retain power in the Top End.

 The likely victory comes eight months after Mr Gunner suffered a heart attack while at home with his pregnant wife, ABC journalist Kristy O'Brien.